Breadcrumb

 About Bart Klem

 My research is focused on question of political order amidst and after civil war.
 I am interested in state institutions, de facto sovereignty of rebel movements and public authority.
-Sri Lanka is my main country specialization, and I have an emerging interest in Indonesia (mainly Kalimantan).
+Sri Lanka has been my main country specialization, but I also work on Northern Cyprus and I have done some work on Indonesia (mainly Kalimantan).
 More details may also be found on my personal website.

 Before joining Gothenburg University in 2020, I was lecturer at the University of Melbourne and the University of Zurich.